 \begin{small}

 \end{small}

-We can see from Tables \ref{Table 2} and \ref{Table 3} that Gurobi is unable to obtain the optimal solution, even for instances with only 80 tasks.
-At the same time, our DL-DRL always obtains better solutions than Gurobi no matter which decoding strategy is used.
+Regarding the testing on the 30 instances and 500 instances, the results are displayed in the left half and right half of the two tables, respectively.
+We can see from Tables \ref{Table 2} and \ref{Table 3} that Gurobi is unable to attain the optimal solution within the given time limit, even on instances with only 80 tasks.
+At the same time, our DL-DRL always achieves better solutions than Gurobi no matter which decoding strategy is used.

-For the experimental results in the U4 scenario from Table \ref{Table 2}, it is obvious that our DL-DRL (Greedy) outperforms K-means+VND and K-means+AM in terms of Obj. and computation time, with the advantage becoming more significant as the task scale increases.
-Regarding the DL-DRL and DL-DRL-I, which have the same network architectures, the sampling strategy always generates better solutions than the greedy strategy with only a slight increase in computation time.
-Our DL-DRL (Greedy) outperforms DL-DRL-I (Greedy) and the DL-DRL-I (Sampling), which indicates the effectiveness of the ITS in improving the model’s performance.
-Compared to the state-of-the-art heuristic (i.e., OR-Tools), our DL-DRL (Sampling) is slightly worse in terms of Obj. in the problems with the fewest tasks.
-However, with the increasing task scale, DL-DRL (Sampling) outperforms OR-Tools in terms of both Obj. and computation time, which demonstrates the strong capability of our approach in addressing large-scale task scheduling problems of multi-UAV.
+Pertaining to the U4 scenario in Table \ref{Table 2}, it is obvious that our DL-DRL (Greedy) outperforms K-means+VND and K-means+AM in terms of Obj. and computation time, with this superiority becoming more significant as the task scales up.
+Regarding the DL-DRL and DL-DRL-I, which have the same network architectures, the sampling strategy always yields better solutions than the greedy one, with only slightly longer computation time.
+Our DL-DRL (Greedy) outperforms DL-DRL-I (Greedy) and DL-DRL-I (Sampling), which implies the effectiveness of the ITS in improving the model performance.
+In comparison with the strong heuristic solver (i.e., OR-Tools), our DL-DRL (Sampling) is slightly inferior in terms of Obj. on the instances with the fewest tasks.
+However, as the task scales up, DL-DRL (Sampling) outperforms OR-Tools in terms of both Obj. and computation time, which justified the strong capability of our approach in tackling large-scale task scheduling problems of multi-UAV.

-In Table \ref{Table 3}, a similar observation can also be found that our DL-DRL (Greedy and Sampling) outperforms K-means+VND, K-means+AM, DL-DRL-I(Greedy), and DL-DRL-I (Sampling).
-Meanwhile, our DL-DRL (Sampling) has a competitive performance against OR-Tools.
-In situations with no more than 150 tasks, DL-DRL (Sampling) is slightly inferior to OR-Tools in terms of Obj., but its computation time is much shorter.
-When the number of tasks increases, our DL-DRL (Sampling) outperforms OR-Tools in terms of Obj. and computation time.
-Considering the results of both tables, DL-DRL has a better performance than Gurobi, K-means+VND, K-means+AM, and DL-DRL-I. It also outperforms OR-Tools in large-scale situations and performs competitively well against OR-Tools with a shorter computation time when the problem size is small.
+Pertaining to the U6 scenario in Table \ref{Table 3}, a similar pattern could be observed that our DL-DRL (Greedy and Sampling) outperforms K-means+VND, K-means+AM, DL-DRL-I (Greedy), and DL-DRL-I (Sampling).
+Meanwhile, our DL-DRL (Sampling) also exhibits a competitive performance against OR-Tools.
+On instances with no more than 150 tasks, DL-DRL (Sampling) is slightly inferior to OR-Tools in terms of Obj., but its computation time is much shorter.
+When the number of tasks increases, our DL-DRL (Sampling) outstrips OR-Tools in terms of both Obj. and computation time.
+Combining the results from both tables, DL-DRL demonstrates a better overall performance than Gurobi, K-means+VND, K-means+AM, and DL-DRL-I. It also outperforms OR-Tools on large-scale instances and performs competitively against OR-Tools with shorter computation time on small-scale instances.